SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

        paths    = ["hitCount","lookupCount"]
        tag_keys = ["context","host"]
    ```
-   * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Tomcat Input plugin.
+   * `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf Tomcat Input plugin.
 Refer [to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Tomcat input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar, the host should always be localhost.
    * In the input plugins section, which is `[[inputs.Tomcat]]`:
         * `servers` - The URL to the Tomcat server.
 This can be a comma-separated list to connect to multiple Tomcat servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/tomcat) for more information on additional parameters for configuring the Tomcat input plugin for Telegraf.
    * In the tags section, which is `[inputs.Tomcat.tags]`:
-        * `environment` - This is the deployment environment where the Tomcat farm identified by the value of `servers` resides.
+        * `environment`.
+This is the deployment environment where the Tomcat farm identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `webserver_farm` - Enter a name to identify this Tomcat farm.
 This farm name will be shown in the Sumo Logic dashboards.
    * In the input plugins section, which is `[[inputs.jolokia2_agent]]`:
         * `urls` - The URL to the tomcat server.
 This can be a comma-separated list to connect to multiple tomcat servers.
 See [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Tomcat input plugin for Telegraf.